Flush with funding, Instacart accelerates US expansion

 This is a good question.
 People don’t always realize how we do this.
 Whenever a customer places an order on Instacart for groceries delivered through a retailer, we generate multiple streams of revenue.

 First, the retailers pay us a revenue share.
 They use Instacart to offer something their customers want, and expect, which is delivery.
 This is of real value to people.
-But we also generate incremental sales for our grocery partners which is why they are willing to share a piece of revenue with us.
+But we also generate incremental sales for our grocery partners, which is why they are willing to share a piece of revenue with us.

 We also generate a fee for the delivery, which is the obvious piece of it.

-The third, and fastest-growing piece of our business comes from consumer packaged goods brands that have a chance to uniquely reach customers at the point of purchase through Instacart.
+The third, and fastest-growing piece of our business comes from consumer packaged goods, brands that have a chance to uniquely reach customers at the point of purchase through Instacart.

 Do all the stores you work with pay Instacart a share of sales?

-We have 135 grocery partners from small local favorites like Bi-Rite or Molly Stone’s here in San Francisco to Whole Foods and CostCo.
+We have 135 grocery partners from small local favorites like Bi-Rite or Molly Stone’s here in San Francisco to Whole Foods and Costco.
 Eighty percent of the groceries have a revenue share arrangement with us.
 We drive incremental sales for them.
 We help them give their customers something of real value, and that customers just expect these days, which is delivery.
 And when they work with us to offer delivery they can start doing it within days without a huge capital outlay.

 What would you say are Instacart’s biggest expenses?